 - Multiple choice with images

-Optionally, you can add an image and description to the question.
-You can also enable tags, which will categorize users based on their answers, and enable feedback to be displayed after each answer.
+Optionally, you can add an image and description to the question and enable tags.

-You can also type the text you want to display in the ‘Feedback’ field, if you have it enabled, and edit how many points the answer is worth in the ‘Points’ fields.
+You can also type the text you want to display in the ‘Feedback’ field, if you have it enabled, and change how many points the answer is worth in the ‘Points’ field.

-Repeat the process until you’ve added all of the possible answers you want, and hit the Save button when you’re done.
+Repeat the process until you’ve added all the possible answers, and hit the ‘Save’ button when you’re done.

-Now, you can see your first question in the Live Questions Editor.
+Now, you’ll see your first question in the Live Questions Editor.

 Once you’ve added all of your questions and answers, your quiz will look something like this in the Live Questions Editor:

-If you want to rearrange your questions, you can do it here by dragging and dropping them into place.
+Once you’ve added all your questions, you can rearrange them by dragging and dropping them into place.

 Now, you need to create the flow of your quiz by connecting the questions together.

-You can also create a more advanced flow for your quiz.
-For example, you can build a conditional quiz that displays questions based on the answers that were given previously.
+You can also create a more advanced flow.
+For example, you can build a conditional quiz that shows different questions based on the user’s previous answers.

-Next, you’ll be directed to the final step, which is to create a results page for your quiz.
+Next, you’ll be directed to the final step, which is creating a results page for your quiz.

-On the next page, click on the Edit button (blue pencil icon) to edit your results page.
+On the next page, click on the ‘Edit’ button (blue pencil icon) to edit the results page.

-This will open up the Thrive Quiz Builder page where you can click on any element to adjust the color, font, layout, background, borders, and more.
+This will open the Thrive page builder, where you can click on any element to change its color, font, layout, and more.

 For example, you can add a splash page, which is an introductory page that encourages users to take your quiz.

-To add these pages, simply click on them in the Thrive Quiz Builder dashboard, and they will be automatically added to your quiz.
+To add these pages, simply click on them in the Thrive Quiz Builder dashboard.

 When you are finished creating your quiz, it’s time to add it to your WordPress site.

-You can easily display your quiz on any page, post, or widget-ready area of your WordPress website using shortcode.
-For this tutorial, we’ll add the quiz to a page, but the steps are similar when adding a quiz to the other areas in WordPress.
+You can easily display your quiz on any page, post, or other areas of your site like a sidebar by using a shortcode.
+For this guide, we’ll add the quiz to a page, but the steps are similar for other areas on your WordPress site.

 To get started, copy the quiz shortcode from the top of the Thrive Quiz Builder dashboard.

 Next, go to Pages » Add New from your WordPress admin dashboard.
-When you’re inside of the content editor, click on the ‘+’ button to add a new block.
+When you are inside the WordPress content editor, click on the ‘+’ button to add a new block.

 Then, paste the quiz shortcode you copied earlier into the Shortcode block.

-When you’re finished, simply publish or update the page.
+When you’re finished, simply publish or update the page – your quiz will then be live on your website.

-Method 2: Creating a WordPress Quiz with Formidable Forms
+Method 2: Creating a WordPress Quiz Using a Form Builder

-In this method, we’ll be using the Formidable Forms plugin.
-It is one of the best WordPress form builder plugins on the market and allows you to create advanced quizzes using a simple drag-and-drop builder.
+If you want one plugin to handle quizzes, forms, and surveys on your site, then Formidable Forms is an excellent choice.
+It is one of the best WordPress form builder plugins and lets you create advanced quizzes with a simple drag-and-drop builder.

-This means that once it’s set up on your website, you can use it to build all kinds of forms, including contact forms, registration forms, booking forms, survey forms, calculator forms, and more.
+This means that once it’s set up on your website, you can use it to create surveys, quizzes, contact forms, registration forms, booking forms, calculator forms, and more.

 Step 1: Install the Formidable Forms and Quiz Maker Addon